 Which 1958 title deserves to win our very own Booker?
-Our all-star line-up of novelist Madeleine Thien, journalist Alex Clark, The Times Literary Editor Robbie Millen, Mostly Lit’s Derek Owusu and author Kelleigh Greenberg-Jephcott debate the merits of Things Fall Apart by Chinua Achebe, Breakfast at Tiffany’s by Truman Capote, Our Man in Havana by Graham Greene, The Bell by Iris Murdoch and Saturday Night, Sunday Morning by Alan Sillitoe.
+Our all-star line-up of novelist Madeleine Thien, journalist Alex Clark, The Times Literary Editor Robbie Millen, Mostly Lit’s Raifa Rafiq and author Kelleigh Greenberg-Jephcott debate the merits of Things Fall Apart by Chinua Achebe, Breakfast at Tiffany’s by Truman Capote, Our Man in Havana by Graham Greene, The Bell by Iris Murdoch and Saturday Night, Sunday Morning by Alan Sillitoe.
 They fight it out to determine which would have triumphed, had the Man Booker Prize existed 60 years ago.
 Chaired by James Walton, with an introduction by John Coldstream.

 Dedicated to the memory of Ion Trewin.

 The Town Hall, situated on Imperial Gardens in the centre of Cheltenham comprises of a Grand Main Hall, distinguished by its Corinthian styles columns and coved ceiling.
 The Main Hall is accompanied by dining and drawing rooms, as well as the Pillar Room bar.

 The venue’s early 20th century Edwardian elegance makes it the classic ‘shoebox’ concert hall.
 With a seating capacity of 900, the Town Hall is perfectly suited to grand symphony orchestra performances with a thrilling impact.